-The issue usually arises as part of a dual-purpose enterprise, namely to create a lighter, more toutable rifle and, more significantly, to keep the rifle’s overall length manageable after fitting a sound moderator.
+The question usually comes about as a result of the quest to create a lighter rifle and keep the overall length manageable when using a sound moderator.

-When it comes to the velocity loss per inch reduction of barrel length, there are factory-set guidelines at differing velocities, but these seldom reflect the diverse range of calibres most shooters encounter.
+As for velocity loss, there are factory-set guidelines at differing velocities, but these seldom reflect the diverse range of calibres most shooters encounter.
 Each barrel’s unique internal dimensions will also affect a bullet’s flight, not only in terms of accuracy, but also of bullet acceleration and retardation.

 I chose two calibres from either end of the velocity spectrum to give a clear idea what was actually happening.

 Setting up the kit, RPA, the rifle manufacturers from Tonbridge, Kent, kindly donated two barrels for test – one in .223 and the other in .308.
 This would give me a small-calibre fox cartridge that doubles as a roe deer round in Scotland, while the .308 is an industry standard deer calibre.

 Keeping things simple, I decided to use factory ammunition to reflect an average velocity, but soon realised I needed to use reload data as well.
 Only velocity loss would be measured, as to quantify accuracy change at the differing barrel lengths would involve the lengthy task of having to re-crown the muzzle after each length-reduction, though I did deburr the cut.